gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 It is a small detail but I like the fact that when you look at someone's code and there's a package you don't have, you can simply run the `pip install package_name` command in order to get it.

 This is why I wrote an email to the person who has the package called BetterPrint in order to see with him if he was ok to change his package name so I could use his.
-I thought that he would say yes because his package has not been updated for years but his answer was negative :disappointed_relieved:.
+I thought that he would say yes because his package has not been updated for years but his answer was negative 😥.

 At this time I needed to find another name to my package.
 There were many candidates such as: